 Even if this seems to be the case at first look.

-Our editors reviewed and assessed the ratings of 125 customer reviews to compare one model.
+Our editors analyzed and assessed the ratings of 125 customer feedbacks to compare one model.

 However, don’t let this make you feel insecure: Because the features – such as user-friendliness, price-performance ratio, or comfort in this example – were assessed equally, two or more models may share the same amount of points, depending on the assessment.